 Where is the Race Start and Finish Line?

 The start and finish line is located at Nimmo’s Pier in The Claddagh, at the edge of Galway City towards Salthill.

 What facilities are available at the start and finish line?

 Storage area for belongings for registered participants (at owners risk)

 Post race massage

 Is there parking at the start and finish line?

 There is no parking along the course.
 The course is fully closed to traffic from 8:00am.
-There is car parking available in Jury’s Inn, Hynes Car Park at the Docks and Eyre Square Shopping Centre on Merchant’s Road.
+There are lots of carparks in the city center which is a short walk to the start/finish area.

 How is the race signposted?